nextauthjs/next-auth/www/docs/errors.md

 ### Database

-These errors are logged by the TypeORM Adapter, which is the default database adapater.
+These errors are logged by the TypeORM Adapter, which is the default database adapter.

 They all indicate a problem interacting with the database.